-Laser-induced breakdown spectroscopy (LIBS) spectra interpretation and characterization using parallel factor analysis (PARAFAC): a new procedure for data and spectral interferences processing fostering waste electrical and electronic equipment (WEEE) recycling process
+Laser-induced breakdown spectroscopy (LIBS) spectra interpretation and characterization using parallel factor analysis (PARAFAC): a new procedure for data and spectral interference processing fostering the waste electrical and electronic equipment (WEEE) recycling process†

-Laser-induced breakdown spectroscopy (LIBS) was used to characterize base (Al and Cu) and noble (Au and Ag) elements on a printed circuit board (PCB) from hard disk (HD).
-A PCB was cut in 77 fragments and, a matrix of 4 rows and 4 columns with 10 laser pulses in each point of the matrix was acquired in each fragment by LIBS.
-For each element, a spectral range was selected with its respective emission lines and, Parallel Factor Analysis (PARAFAC) was used to model the data.
+Laser-induced breakdown spectroscopy (LIBS) was used to characterize base (Al and Cu) and noble (Au and Ag) elements on a printed circuit board (PCB) from a hard disk (HD).
+A PCB was cut into 77 fragments, and a matrix of 4 rows and 4 columns with 10 laser pulses in each point of the matrix was acquired in each fragment by LIBS.
+For each element, a spectral range was selected with its respective emission lines and Parallel Factor Analysis (PARAFAC) was used to model the data.
 LIBS spectra are two-way data, but in this case, the depths were used as a third mode being the data set: samples × variables (emission lines) × depths (laser pulses from 1 to 10).
-PARAFAC was able to model spectral interference and analyte emission line in separate components, which allows to remove the contribution of the concomitants from the measured data.
-The scores (relative concentrations, mode 1) of the component of interest was used to create a map of the PCB colored by concentration, and it was possible visualize where the element is predominantly located on the PCB.
-In addition, classification models were performed for Au and Ag using Partial least squares discriminant analysis (PLSDA) after removal of the interferents using the PARAFAC result.
-Good figures of merit were obtained for calibration, cross-validation and validation data set with accuracy ranging from 0.94 to 0.98.
-Therefore, the use of PARAFAC and LIBS spectra were very useful, being a great contribution to LIBS community and for urban mining.
+PARAFAC was able to model spectral interference and analyte emission lines in separate components, which allows the removal of the contribution of the concomitants from the measured data.
+The scores (relative concentrations, mode 1) of the component of interest were used to create a map of the PCB colored by relative concentration, and it was possible to visualize where the element is predominantly located on the PCB.
+In addition, classification models were applied for Au and Ag using partial least squares discriminant analysis (PLSDA) after removal of the interferents using the PARAFAC result.
+Good figures of merit were obtained for calibration, cross-validation and validation data sets with accuracy ranging from 0.94 to 1.00.
+Therefore, the use of PARAFAC and LIBS spectra was very useful, being a great contribution to the LIBS community and urban mining.